Ryan Keberle has been on tour before.

 Not unexpectedly, Keberle is looking forward to playing before a hometown crowd.
 The Mead High School graduate has played only rarely in Spokane since he moved to New York 15 years ago.
-He’s planning on pulling out all the stops for Friday’s show.
+He’s planning on pulling out all the stops for tonight’s show.

 “I know my mom has a couple of favorites,” Keberle said.
 “Definitely looking to put on a fun show and show people how much fun jazz can be.
 It doesn’t have to be this unwieldy, this intimidating music that requires a grad level education to enjoy.”

 The journalists of The Spokesman-Review are a part of the community.
 They live here.
 They work here.
 They care.
 You can help keep local journalism strong right now with your contribution.
 Thank you.

 Get the day’s top entertainment headlines delivered to your inbox every morning.